measurement-kit/measurement-kit/doc/tutorial/unix.md

 If also this step succeeds, you may want to run Measurement Kit tests to make sure that everything was compiled correctly.
 To do so, run:

-    make check-am V=0
+    make check V=0

-(We prefer `check-am` over `check` because we do not want to also run the dependencies tests, in case builtin dependencies were used.
-Also note that some tests requiring network connectivity may fail due to transient network errors, even though that is not so common.)
+(Note that some tests requiring network connectivity may fail due to transient network errors, even though that is not so common.)

 As a final step, to install Measurement Kit under `/usr/local`, you need